 Throughout the years, however, the company began to implement some changes that would prove to be more profitable for them.
 For example, in the last 1860s, after some reorganizing, the casualty portion of the company was eliminated so that there could be more of a focus placed on the life insurance side.
 This was the start of Metropolitan Life Insurance Company – and its six original employees.

 Once the Great Depression had passed, MetLife soon began to sell hundreds of life insurance policies each and every day.
 With its headquarters still located in New York, MetLife today provides a full line of both insurance and financial products to consumers and businesses.
-It is considered to be a leader in savings, protection, and retirement products – and it is also known as the largest life insurer of in-force life insurance protection in all of North America.
+They are a popular choice for savings, protection, and retirement products – and it is also known as the largest life insurer of in-force life insurance protection in all of North America.

 MetLife also holds top positions worldwide, including in areas such as Europe, Asia, Japan, Africa, Latin America, and the Middle East.
 Overall, Met serves roughly 100 million customers across the globe – which includes 95 of the top 100 Fortune 500 companies within the United States.
 As of 2014, MetLife held approximately $475 billion of assets under management.